Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 To add the keys provide the service name and the tokens as a comma separated list of key,values as described by the cog requesting this command.

-Note: API tokens are sensitive and should only be used in a private channel or in DM with the bot.
+..
+Note:: API tokens are sensitive and should only be used in a private channel

+or in DM with the bot.

 .. _core-command-set-api-list: